muaaz0333/Vehixure-BE/README.md

-# papero-backend
+# backend

-A modern backend boilerplate for papero, built with Fastify and TypeScript.
+A modern backend boilerplate, built with Fastify and TypeScript.

 ## Features
 - Fastify server with TypeScript